Highway at night.

 Hit-and-run

 This one’s a frustrating one for a lot of people, but hit-and-runs aren’t covered by uninsured auto insurance, or any other coverage except collision insurance.
+Luckily, you’re not considered at-fault for these incidents, but in many cases you’ll be responsible for your deductible.
 Unless you can somehow identify the driver (check security footage if possible), you’ll need to rely on your collision coverage or pay out of pocket for the damages.

-With hit-and-runs, you will still have to pay your collision insurance’s deductible.
-However, the accident it might not impact your insurance rates if you report it to the police.
-If the other driver is later found, you can inform your insurance company and potentially end up having the fault reversed.
+Hit-and-run accidents might not impact your insurance rates if you report them to the police.
+If the other driver is later found, you can inform your insurance company and potentially end up having your damages paid for without being responsible for your deductible.

 Single vehicle hitting a patch of ice

 Weather events are another point of contention.
 Even though you didn’t cause the icy road conditions, insurance expects you to exercise care and control.
-If your car slides into a ditch because of ice, that’s technically an example of you not doing that.
+If your car slides into a ditch because of ice, that’s technically an example of you not doing that and you’d be considered at fault.
 Again, this would fall under your collision insurance, and you’d be required to pay your deductible.

 Vehicles and flood damage